xAPPO/MQTT/README.md

  This is used to expose selected existing HE devices onto MQTT so they report their status and can be controlled via MQTT

- From 'Apps' run the MQTT app again and select how you would like to use to publish your devices to MQTT.
+ From 'Apps' run the MQTT app again and select how you would like to use to publish your devices to MQTT via MQTT Publish Formats

  You need to enable the 'homie3 protocol' option via the MQTT Publish formats

- You have two choices - the standard "homie3 protocol" compatible format or a reduced (simplified) version of this.
+ You have two choices - the standard/verbose "homie3 protocol" compatible format or a reduced/simplified version of this which you may find easier to start with.
+ Turn Complete and Compliant OFF for the simplified version.
  The previous alpha4 'Hubitat Basic' topic structure is now deprecated and replaced by the simplified option above.

 homie3:  and simplified topic